 |Water temperature||Cold to warm|

 |Cycle type||Varies depending on the type of fabric|

 The key to taking care of a spilled milk stain is to get to it as quickly as possible.
 Although tempting, don't swipe or rub it, as you can push the stain further into the fibers of the material, just blot with a paper towel, napkin, or white cloth.

 Always check the care label on the garment before proceeding with the steps below.
 If the clothing is dry clean only, blot with a dry cloth and then blot with another clean white cloth dipped in plain cool water.
 Take it to the dry cleaner as soon as possible, and identify and point out the stain.
 If you decide to use a home dry cleaning kit, be sure to treat the stain with the provided stain remover before putting the garment in the dryer bag.

 What You'll Need

 Equipment / Tools

-- Bucket or sink for soaking
+- Large basin or sink

 - Liquid laundry detergent